kkasper/MAX30001/README.md

 ![License](license_mark.svg)

 This product is open source!
-Both, our hardware and software are open source and licensed under the following licenses:
+Software is open source and licensed under the following licenses:

 Software